Forex Education

 In forex trading, having leverage is one of the biggest advantages.
 Leverage is a double-edged sword in trading.
 It gives you wings to fly high.
 Most of the trading platforms give the leverage of around 50:1, 100:1, and even 200:1.

-Though you have to keep in mind that as leverage would give you large profits, you will have the same kind of losses if the trades move against you.
+You have to keep in mind that as leverage would give you large profits, you will have the same losses if the trades move against you.
 And also, having leverage doesn’t mean that you have to use it.

 It would help if you used a lower level of leverage to reduce the risk you take.